Appearance

 }Lune::Error — typed errors

-For errors you want the frontend to act on differently, subclass Lune::Error and provide a machine-readable code:
+For errors you want the frontend to branch on, raise a Lune::Error with a machine-readable code:

 crystal